dgaydukov/cert-aws/sa/files/sa.md

 ```
 Ec2 Fleet `AWS::EC2::EC2Fleet` - allows you to create fleet for on-demand, reserved, spot instances.
 You specify max number of instances and aws create and maintain (in case you terminate on-demand it would be recreated, in case aws terminate spot it would try to fetch other spot) these instances for you.
 You can configure SNS to get notification when your ASG scales out/in or replace unhealthy instance.
-LC (launch configuration) - template that ASG uses to launch new instances.
-One ASG use one LC.
-You can't modify LC, if you need to change some params you should create new LC and update your ASG.
 You can use on-demand or spot instances in LC, in case of spot you should set bid price in LC.
 ASG can launch your instances across multiple AZ but only within same region.
 Unhealthy instance can be determine by 2 healthchecks:
 * ec2 healthcheck (default check for asg, check only status of instance itself) - use it if you don't use elb
 * elb healthcheck - more elaborated check (for example to check if instance return status 200)
-There are 2 ways to create asg in cf:
+There are 2 ways to create ASG in CF:
 * ScalingPolicy - create scaling policy (only suitable for ec2 scaling policy)
 * ScalingPlan - create scaling policy for asg, but can also be used to create scaling policy for:
     * ASG